grscheller/boring-math/README.md

-# Daddy's Boring Math Library
+# Daddy's Boring Math Projects

 Collection of Python PyPI projects of a mathematical nature.
 It's purpose is to host and provide infrastructure for my